zheniat/CarND-Behavioral-Cloning-P3/readme.md

 The overall strategy for deriving a model architecture was to leverage a convolutional network to recognize image features, followed by a neural network to learn driving behavior as it relates to these features and the human driver choices when steering the car.

-My first step was to use a convolution neural network model similar to the [Nvidia self-driving car model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
-I thought this model might be appropriate because it was derived from a series of experiment controlling a car in a very similar setting.
+My first step was to use a convolutional neural network model similar to the [Nvidia self-driving car model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
+I thought this model might be appropriate because it was derived from a series of real-life experiments.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set (80/20).
+In order to evaluate the model, I split my image and steering angle data into a training and validation set (80/20).
 My first model relied on training data from 4 laps and it did not perform well on the track.
 I tried adding three dropout layers (50%) in-between the connected layers, changing the dropout ratio (50-75%), adding dropout to the convolutional layers, and extending the training data by using left and right cameras.
 None of these attempts had any significant impact on the car's performance.

 I recorded additional driving data (10 laps total).
 This made immediate difference in the car's performance and it was able to complete the loop by using only center camera.